England Leaves United States in the Dust with Bag Fee

 It is hoped that this measure will encourage shoppers to bring their own reusable shopping bags instead of paying the fee for a disposable bag.
 This move will not only greatly reduce the amount of single-use plastic bags put into circulation, but it will also align England more with policies throughout the rest of the UK.

 History of Reducing Disposable Plastic Bags in the United Kingdom

 The success of this program in Wales got Scotland and Northern Ireland thinking about the plastic litter that was becoming commonplace in their respective countries and whether such a fee could work for them.
-The Scottish government launched their own 5p fee on single use plastic bags in 2012 with the goal of reducing plastic bag trash and Northern Ireland followed suit on April 8, 2013 when they put a 5p bag fee in place.
+The Scottish government launched its own 5p fee on single-use plastic bags in 2012 with the goal of reducing plastic bag trash and Northern Ireland followed suit on April 8, 2013, when they put a 5p bag fee in place.
 Both countries have had tremendous success with these fees – shoppers have adjusted nicely to bringing their own reusable grocery bags and the litter problem is being managed and cleaned up.

 CHECK OUT OUR INTERACTIVE BAG BAN MAP TO LEARN MORE ABOUT BAG BANS THROUGHOUT THE WORLD

 Disposable Bag Reduction Not Entirely New to England

 Based on the results in Scotland, Wales, and Northern Ireland, it seems very likely that this fee will have a massive impact in terms of single-use plastic bag reduction.
 However, many cities and towns throughout England started to do their part to reduce plastic bag use years ago either through fines or simply local stores banding together and deciding not to purchase and hand out single-use plastic bags.
 Since this new law will blanket the entire country it will most certainly have a larger influence.